To Grow Market Share, A Drugmaker Pitches Its Product To Judges

 He says he wishes he'd never taken Vivitrol in the first place.

 This story is part of a reporting collaboration with NPR, Side Effects Public Media, Kaiser Health News and WFYI.
-Esther Honig of WOSU in Columbus, Ohio, and Bram Sable-Smith of KBIA in Columbia, Mo., contributed reporting.
+Esther Honig of WOSU in Columbus, Ohio; Bram Sable-Smith of KBIA in Columbia, Mo.; and NPR's Shaheen Ainpour contributed reporting.